hqucms/weaver-core/README.md

  --predict-output /path/to/output.root
 ```

 Note:

 - `--data-test` supports providing multiple entries, e.g., `--data-test /path/to/A /path/to/B /path/to/C`, and each entry also supports wildcards
   (`*`, `?`, etc. -- The python `glob` package is used to parse the paths).
 - for inference, one can use a data configuration file with different `selection` / `observers` sections, but the `inputs` and `labels` sections must remain unchanged.
 - for inference, one can specify the full path of the model parameters in `--model-prefix`.
 - `--predict-output` sets the path for the output file.
+It can either be the full path (if `/` is contained in the path), or just the file name part (e.g., `output.root`) so that the output will be written under the directory of the `--model-prefix`, i.e., `{model_prefix_dir}/predict_output/{predict_output}`.
 Currently support saving to ROOT files (use `.root` extension) or awkward arrays (use `.awkd` extension).

 ### Model exportation